cwellsx/apis/docs/USER.md

 - Reduce the tab size
 - Implement some line wrap, to avoid too-long lines
-- Review the decompiler options re. generated source code
+- Review the decompilation options re. generated source code
 - Try some highlighting, maybe using a simple "find whole word", to identify the line-of-code or method-name on the stack
 - Maybe consider how to integrate with source code, on the local machine or a remote repository